wearestancer/cms-woocommerce/README.txt

 = Version 1.4.0 =
 * Remove `popup` option
-* Update support for wordpress version to 6.5 and up
+* Update support for WordPress version to 6.5 and up
-* Remove support for wordpress version from 6.4 and below
+* Remove support for WordPress version from 6.4 and below

 = Version 1.3.1 =
 * Fix a bug regarding iframe display